MCDReforged/MCDReforged.github.io/docs/plugin_dev/event.md

     server.register_help_message(...)
 ```

-If it\'s a plugin reload, `prev_module` argument indicates the previous
+If it's a plugin reload, `prev_module` argument indicates the previous
-plugin instance module, otherwise if it\'s the first time to load the
+plugin instance module, otherwise if it's the first time to load the
 plugin, prev_module is None.
 With this parameter plugin can easily
 inherit information from the previous plugin instance.
-Here\'s an
+Here's an
 example:

 ``` python